b0nbon1/Algorithms-DS/python/README.md

-# Golang Algorithms and Data Structures
+# Python Algorithms and Data Structures

-This repository contains Golang based examples of many popular algorithms and data structures.
+This repository contains Python based examples of many popular algorithms and data structures.

 _☝ Note: that this project is meant to be used for learning and researching purposes